varigence/docs/bimlflex/release-notes/new-features-2021.1.md

 ## Feature Highlights

-* New feature: Business Modelling
+* New feature: Business Modeling
 * Added support for Salesforce connector
 * Added support for Azure PostgreSQL connector
 * User Interface Improvements for all BimlFlex Visual Editors
 * Preview of Azure Data Factory Mapping Data Flows

-### New feature: Business Modelling
+### New feature: Business Modeling

-Business Modelling has been added to BimlFlex.
+Business Modeling has been added to BimlFlex.
 This new feature allows for the definition of an information model in BimlFlex.
 Users can design a holistic model that describes the business' data, while avoiding bias from already existing systems and data structures.